linduchina/linduchina.github.io/README.md

-The blog theme is provided by Start Booststrap.
+The blog theme is provided by Start Bootstrap.